Reheating in runaway inflation models via the evaporation of mini primordial black holes: Evolution of Mini PBHs and Their Remnants during a Kination Era

 in order to have a non-negligible cosmic abundance.

-\subsubsection{Inflaton residual energy density}
+\subsubsection{Inflaton Residual Energy Density}

 BBN is a process with distinct observables that are sensitive to modifications of the background dynamics.
 Energy contributions beyond radiation must be sufficiently suppressed to prevent a too fast expansion during BBN, A kination regime has two important implications.
-First, $\rho_\varphi$ is non zero during BBN and second, the power spectrum of primordial GWs gets blue shifted.
-Parametrizing the extra energy components by an equivalent number of additional neutrinos\footnote{There are examples of physical mechanisms \cite{Ichiki:2002eh, Apostolopoulos:2005at} that decrease the effective neutrino number.}
+First, $\rho_\varphi$ is non zero during BBN and second, the power spectrum of primordial GWs is blue shifted.
+Parametrizing the extra energy components by an equivalent number of additional\footnote{There are examples of physical mechanisms \cite{Ichiki:2002eh, Apostolopoulos:2005at} that decrease the effective neutrino number.} neutrinos\footnote{The effective number of neutrino species present in the thermal bath after $e^+ e^{-}$ annihilation is often labeled as $N_\text{eff}$, while before $e^+ e^{-}$ annihilation as $N_\nu$.
+Here for simplicity we label the additional neutrino number as $\Delta N_{\nu,\text{eff}}$ either before or after $e^+ e^{-}$ annihilation.}

 the expansion rate has to be less than \cite{Simha:2008zj}